Marek Gołębiewski: Legia Warsaw

-He took over as Legia Warsaw's manager on 26 October 2021, following the dismissal of Czesław Michniewicz.
-At this time, Legia was in fifteenth place in the Ekstraklasa and was in first place in their UEFA Europa League group stage.
-His first official match was a Polish Cup fixture against Świt Szczecin, with Legia winning 1–0.
-On 31 October 2021, Legia Warsaw lost 0–2 to Pogoń Szczecin in Gołębiewski's first Ekstraklasa game as manager.
-On his UEFA Europa League debut, Legia was smashed by Napoli on 4 November 2021 with a 1–4 home defeat.
+Gołębiewski assumed the role of Legia Warsaw's manager on 26 October 2021, following the dismissal of Czesław Michniewicz.
+At that time, Legia was positioned fifteenth in the Ekstraklasa and was leading their UEFA Europa League group stage.
+His inaugural match in charge was a Polish Cup game against Świt Szczecin, which Legia won 1–0.
+However, in his first Ekstraklasa fixture on 31 October 2021, Legia suffered a 0–2 loss to Pogoń Szczecin.
+On 4 November 2021, Gołębiewski experienced a heavy defeat in his UEFA Europa League debut, with Legia losing 1–4 to Napoli at home.

-On 9 December 2021, Gołębiewski's Legia lost 0–1 at home to Spartak Moscow, which left the club in the fourth place in their group, resulting in being eliminated from the UEFA Europa League.

-On 13 December 2021, Legia announced that Marek Gołębiewski had resigned after losing 0–1 against Wisła Płock, after which his side fell to the last place in the Ekstraklasa table.
+On 9 December 2021, Legia was eliminated from the UEFA Europa League after a 0–1 loss to Spartak Moscow, which left them in fourth place in their group.
+Subsequently, on 13 December 2021, Legia announced that Gołębiewski had resigned following a 0–1 defeat to Wisła Płock, which saw the team drop to the bottom of the Ekstraklasa table.

 Legia Warsaw II

-In January 2022, he returned to training Legia's reserves.
-Despite the lack of an official announcement from the club, he appeared in the Legia II squad on the club's official website.
+In January 2022, Gołębiewski returned to coach Legia Warsaw's reserves.
+Although the club did not make an official announcement, he was listed in the Legia II squad on the club's official website.

 Chrobry Głogów

 On 9 June 2022, he was announced as the new manager of I liga side Chrobry Głogów.
+On 7 August 2023, following three defeats in three opening rounds of the 2023–24 season, Gołębiewski was relieved of his duties.

+Zagłębie Sosnowiec

+On 16 June 2025, Gołębiewski was appointed as manager of II liga club Zagłębie Sosnowiec, signing a two-year deal.
+He left the club by mutual consent on 7 September 2025, hours after a 0–1 loss to Warta Poznań.
+During his tenure, he led Zagłębie to one win, three draws and four losses in all competitions.